nextlub programme

 Ionic LiquidsRoom 2

-Tribology under the Influence of GasesRoom 3
+Tribology under high pressureRoom 3

-Development of new materials and engine oils for the use the in thermally and tribologically highly stressed systems Peter Berlet, IAVF Antriebstechnik GmbH
+Development of new materials and engine oils for the use the in thermally and tribologically highly stressed systems Dr.-Ing.
+Peter Berlet, IAVF Antriebstechnik GmbH

 Critical Aspects of the Hazard and Sustainability Assessment for Environmentally Acceptable Lubricants Dr. Thomas Klein, LANXESS Deutschland GmbH